-You may join IWCK any time.
-Our membership year runs from September to June, although many of our Interest Groups continue to meet throughout the summer.
+You may join IWCK at any time.
+Our membership year runs from September to June, although many of our Interest Groups continue meeting throughout the summer.

 How much does it cost?

-The fee for the 2017-2018 season will be decided at the end of August 2017.
+The fee for the 2017-2018 season is 2000 UAH.
 Your membership dues cover costs of General Meetings and general office needs.
 Any surplus from membership dues goes to our charity fund to support projects in Kyiv.

-Journalists who need information or an interview with the International Women’s Club of Kyiv can expedite their inquiry by providing details regarding the nature of their request in via email.
+Journalists who need information or an interview with the International Women’s Club of Kyiv representatives can expedite their inquiry by providing details regarding the nature of their request via email.
 This information will make it easier to quickly answer your questions or connect you to the right spokesperson.
-Please send your email to our Head of Communication at email@example.com or to the Coordinator at firstname.lastname@example.org.
+Please send your email to our Head of Communication Committee at email@example.com or to Coordinator at firstname.lastname@example.org.